-VTA has incurred expenditures to support the Measure A Program but not allocated to a specific project.
+VTA has incurred expenditures for general tasks identified as part of the Measure A Program but not allocated to a specific project.
 These include the preparation of progress and cost reports, financial forecasting, and ballot-required activities of the Citizens Watchdog Committee including independent compliance audits, public hearings, and publication in local newspapers of audit results, public hearing notices and annual reports.
-VTA developed an allocation methodology for these expenditures during fiscal year 2010 that uses the actual amount of direct project expenditures as the base for allocating the program- wide expenditures.
+VTA developed an allocation methodology for these expenditures during fiscal year 2010 that uses the actual amount of direct project expenditures as the basis for allocating the program-wide expenditures.
 (See Note F for further details)